keystonejs/keystone/docs/pages/docs/fields/overview.md

 ## Groups

-Fields can be grouped together in the Admin UI using the `group` function with a `label` and optionally `description`.
+Fields can be grouped together in the Admin UI using the `group` function, with a customisable `label` and `description`.

 ```typescript
 import { config, list, group } from '@keystone-6/core';